stephen-mw/vagrant-ubuntu12.04/README.md

 ![Packer installing Ubuntu via Virtualbox](http://i.imgur.com/wpanrAt.png)

 The installer will download the image, bootstrap it, then export a virtualbox image.
 This last box file is what you can share with others or use yourself.
+It will even install a specific version of virtualbox guest additions.

 The preseed.cfg and scripts will do everything in an automated and predictable way.
  Feel free to fork and make whatever changes you want.